Kathleen for Paskapoo

 Unfortunately, vaccination against the virus is not yet widespread in Canada.
 European vaccines (Eravac and Filavac) need to be imported under special permission from the Canadian Food Inspection Agency.
 Many clinics in the USA and Mexico have been able to procure enough vaccination doses to offer vaccination clinics to their local population of domestic bunnies, bunny shelters and sanctuaries.

-Thankfully, a RHDV2 vaccine is currently in the works in the USA, while Mexico has created their own vaccine with significant success reported.
+Thankfully, a new Canadian distributor for the vaccine has been recently announced.
+A RHDV2 vaccine is also currently in the works in the USA (Medgene), while Mexico has created their own vaccine with significant success reported.

-At the time this article was published, we are aware of three clinics in Calgary that offered the vaccine briefly, until supplies ran out.
-Some veterinary clinics now have a waiting list of bunny owners for the next shipment of vaccine.
+At the time this article was published and reviewed, we are aware of a few clinics in Calgary that are offering the vaccine.
 If more and more rabbit owners request the vaccine, more clinics and veterinary hospitals will carry it.

 Veterinary clinics in Calgary and in Alberta who offer/offered the RHDV vaccine include: